CheatBreaker/Security-Advisory/README.md

 * We do **NOT** have "paid versions" of CheatBreaker, nor do we provide means for anyone to obtain it for real money.
 If somebody is trying to sell you CheatBreaker, it's a scam.

 ## Files and Cryptographic Signatures
 * Real CheatBreaker files are cryptographically signed and **timestamped**.
-This guarantees that the files you are running actually came from us.
+This ensures that the files you are running actually came from us.
 * When you run a legitimate CheatBreaker executable, you will see that the file is signed by CheatBreaker, LLC: